 When the teeth weathered or fell off, the wisdom teeth were the replacements.

-Currently with modern advances in oral hygiene and seeing that our current diets are based on softer and soft food, no teeth need these handsets.
+With modern advances in oral hygiene and seeing that our current diets are based on softer and soft food, no teeth need these handsets.

-Basically space dental arch may contain 28 teeth, but when the wisdom teeth emerge, are 32 teeth in competition for space.
+Space dental arch may contain 28 teeth, but when the wisdom teeth emerge, are 32 teeth in competition for space.

-Symptoms of the wisdom teeth growth
+Symptoms of the wisdom tooth growth

-Pain appears in the back of the gums, behind the last molars.
+The pain appears in the back of the gums, behind the last molars.

-The pain gradually increases when the wisdom teeth continue to emerge in the small space where they are growing, compressing the nerves, the jaw bones and the surrounding teeth.
+The pain gradually increases when the wisdom teeth continue to emerge in the small space where they are growing, compressing the nerves, the jawbones, and the surrounding teeth.

 This causes the introduction of bacteria in this open tissue.

-Food and bacteria are trapped causing an accumulation of plaque, which can lead to:
+Food and bacteria are trapped, causing an accumulation of plaque, which can lead to:

-- Dental caries : Developed by the corrosive action of the plaque on the surface of the tooth, which advances and affects the adjacent teeth.
+- Dental caries: Developed by the corrosive action of the plaque on the surface of the tooth, which advances and affects the adjacent teeth.

-Being trapped without being able to emerge, but their roots continue to be extended by the time they remain impacted.
+Being trapped without being able to emerge, their roots continue to be extended by the time they remain impacted.

-If not treated in time, impacted wisdom teeth can give rise to cysts and in some cases even tumors.
+If not treated in time, impacted wisdom teeth can give rise to cysts and, in some cases, even tumors.

-The presence of cysts or tumors can damage adjacent teeth and tissues, including bone, complicating extraction of wisdom teeth.
+The presence of cysts or tumors can damage adjacent teeth and tissues, including bone, complicating the extraction of wisdom teeth.

-The swelling causes pressure on the adjacent structures and radiates to the ear causing intense pain.
+The swelling causes pressure on the adjacent structures and radiates to the ear, causing intense pain.

 Treatment of wisdom teeth

-The most recommended treatment for the symptoms that cause the appearance of wisdom teeth is definitely the extraction of those teeth.
+The most recommended treatment for the symptoms that cause the appearance of wisdom teeth is the extraction of those teeth.

 If the wisdom teeth have already begun to erupt through the surface of the gums, they can be removed with relative ease, as is done with any other tooth.

-The time it takes to extract the tooth varies, in some cases the procedure only takes a few minutes, but it is possible that in other cases it may take more than 30 minutes.
+The time it takes to extract the tooth varies; in some cases, the procedure only takes a few minutes, but it is possible that in other cases, it may take more than 30 minutes.